 When the two met at Wembley recently, Prince William found himself in the perfect position to admire the work that Rooney has had done.
 Having been positioned slightly higher than the player as he presented him with the FA cup following United’s win against Crystal Palace, the Prince had the golden chance to see just what £30,000 of surgery looks like.

-The fourth route, which is extremely popular among men concerned about their looks, is to visit a hair loss clinic and walk away with a medically-proven course of non-invasive hair loss treatment tailored to their exact needs by experts.
-Indeed, many people think that this is exactly what Prince William should have done years ago – including the Queen’s hairdresser.
+following a professional assessment and diagnosis.
+Indeed, many people think that this is exactly what Prince William should have done years ago - including the Queen's hairdresser

-The Star also reports that the future king has been dissuaded from tinkering with his locks thus far because there have been suggestions that it wouldn’t be befitting of a man in his position.
-Both his father and grandfather have been experiencing this type of hereditary balding for many years and they simply “got on with it.”
+The Star also reports that the future king has been dissuaded from exploring potential hair loss solutions thus far because there have been suggestions that it wouldn’t be befitting of a man in his position.
+Both his father and grandfather have been experiencing this type of hereditary balding for many years and they simply “got on with it.

 Hair loss treatment before and after surgery